Pierogies and Blintzes - ?

 Following the initial recipe I have included a variety of other filling recipes, savory and sweet, along with some dough recipe variations, especially for the sweet pierogies or blintzes.

-I will report back with our results later.
+I will report back with my results later.
 I will then weigh 300 pounds!!!

 Ingredients: